 Farmers ask for our help every day.
 Beginning farmers need guidance to securely access land, and retiring farmers seek help in planning for succession.

 James and Noami of Second Frost Farm (formerly Dickey Hill Farm) are two beginning farmers who reached out for help when they were presented with an opportunity to purchase farmland through a non-traditional land transfer process.

 Like many unique transfer opportunities, this one offered many advantages but was also complicated and un-tested” shared Noami.
 “Land For Good was a valuable resource when we realized that we needed help unpacking the details of the proposed transfer process, as well as assessing the viability of the proposed transfer.”

 In the early stages, we helped James and Noami understand traditional transfer models, such as owner-financing, FSA loans, land easements and co-housing.
 Additionally, we shared examples of other non-traditional land transfers so they had a strong knowledge base against which to analyze the transfer model proposed by the landowners.

 Land For Good’s expert support put our transfer in context, guided our conversations with landowners, and also gauged our expectations,” Noami explains.
 “They advised us about the importance of hiring a lawyer, met with the landowners separately, and offered to mediate any land transfer conversations.”

-They are now focused on growing Dickey Hill Farm and their business, producing fresh, organic vegetables and grass-fed beef.
+They are now focused on growing Second Frost Farm and their business, producing fresh, organic vegetables and grass-fed beef.
 They both feel proud of their accomplishments and excited for the future:

 We’re committed to maintaining and enhancing the health of the land while providing nutritious food to our community.”